HorizenOfficial/arizen/README.md

 ## v1.1.6
 - [x] Automatic logoff timeout can be now enabled and set in Settings (minimum 60s of inactivity).
 - [x] Domain Fronting servers can be set in Settings.
-- [x] User now can change password - from File menu.
+- [x] User now can change password - from File menu (this password doesn't need to meet any criteria).
+Password will be changed only in last `.awd` file.
 - [x] Travis CI support enabled for the faster development cycle.

 ## v1.1.5